Many of my posts tend to be in response to a common theme raised over the last few months of my SEO journey.

-You could argue that each page of a website should also have a Meta description.
-But this requires research, and an understanding of how to write copy in a way that encourages visitors to visit the site when they see it in the search results.
+You could argue that each page of an initial website build needs to have a Meta description.
+But this requires research, and an understanding of how to write copy in a way that encourages people to visit the site when they see it in the search results.

 In a nutshell, having Meta titles and descriptions that aren’t fully optimal isn’t a reflection of your developers competency, but more of a reflection of how thorough their specification document should have been.

 In regards to page speed, making sure images are not overly large takes little effort, yet ignoring this rule can cripple a website.
 Such an oversight shows a clear lack of knowledge or effort on the developer’s part, so this is something that should be questioned.

 When someone lacks effort, it is usually because they underquoted and are trying to cut corners.
 This is something that can be recognised, without needing an indepth understanding of the project.